Common vs. Preferred Stock Structures and Rights

 If the company skips a dividend payment, unpaid dividends accumulate and must be paid before any common dividends resume.

-Example: Company issues cumulative preferred with $2.00 annual dividend.
-It skips dividends for 2 years.
-Before paying any common dividend, it must pay $4.00 per preferred share in arrears plus current dividend.
+Example: A company issues cumulative preferred with a $2.00 annual dividend and then skips dividends for two years.
+Before paying any common dividend, it must pay $4.00 per preferred share in arrears plus the current dividend.

-Why it matters: Cumulative feature protects preferred holders during financial distress.
+Cumulative status protects preferred holders during financial distress.
 Most publicly traded preferred stock is cumulative.

 Non-Cumulative Preferred